 had a very defined scope for the app, including clear requirements for functionality and data to be tracked.
 This enabled Solertium staff to work on site with them to quickly scaffold the app and get it to a functioning, testable state.
 There was also a request to use WordPress

 to manage all the non-application content and styling (about pages, photo gallery, news stories, etc.).

 OspreyWatch is made possible by the great open source projects Ruby on Rails and WordPress, and hosted by Heroku

 .
 Map visualizations are made possible by Google Maps

 .
 OspreyWatch was designed by Howell Creative Group

 .
 Content organization and creation was done by CCB.
 Application development was provided by Solertium.

-Bryan D. Watts, Mike Wilson, Libby Mojica, Kathy Howell, John Thomas, Will Laurance, Rob Heittman, Alison Heittman, Center for Conservation Biology, Howell Creative Group, Solertium
+Bryan D. Watts, Marie Pitts, Libby Mojica, Kathy Howell, John Thomas, Will Laurance, Rob Heittman, Alison Heittman, Center for Conservation Biology, Howell Creative Group, Solertium